The Book of the New Sun Is the Dark Souls of Books

 Certain readers long for this, too.
 As C.S.
 Lewis wrote, “The literary man re-reads, other men simply read.
 A novel once read is to them like yesterday’s newspaper.”
 There is great value in someone who has not yet read The Odyssey, but one would be scandalized by a reader who, Lewis argued, read it once and thought “that settles the matter.”
 Some books simply demand rereading, there is no other way to interact with them.
 Lewis’s own Till We Have Faces is like this—the end of that novel essentially demanding one flip to the front and immediately start again.
 So does Nabokov’s Pale Fire.
 Gene Wolfe’s books make this same ask, and so, in their way, militate against the acidic consumer culture that burns through stories and other media faster than it can be produced.

 In its own way, I think Dark Souls does this too, encouraging the player to revisit, replay, rediscover.
-To deepen one’s engagement is to interact with something is become more than a passive consumer.
+To deepen one’s engagement is to interact with something and become more than a passive consumer.
 I do not think readers (and gamers, too) want to be passive receptacles for content.
 They want to be engaged, constructive, and imaginative.
 They want to apply themselves to the text and the image and build their interpretation out of it.
 It is, in the end, not that different from the construction of identity that sits at the heart of both Augustine’s reflections on memory and Severian’s own self-conscious formulation—mirroring the reader’s engagement, too, as they assist in the act of creation.

 And in the end, there is virtue in this kind of storytelling, a kind that draws one in and treats the reader as a complete human being, not a dependent consumer, mouth open at the end of a conveyor belt.
 When one reaches the end of The Book of the New Sun, or when one completes Dark Souls and links the fire once more, the most logical conclusion is to flip to the front, to hit reset, to dive in again.
 The story cannot be consumed because it is unconsumable.
 The cycle continues, the fire is linked again.
 The (new) sun goes down, and hastens to the place where it arose.
 The reader then sees that the end is also the beginning, returns with Severian to the river Gyoll where he nearly drowned and started his story, takes up his vaunted sword Terminus Est (or, in Dark Souls, the Claymore), and journeys once more, in that circular, Joycean fashion, “a way a lone a last a loved a long the / river Gyoll past Meschiane and Meschia’s, from swerve of shore to bend of bay, brings us by a commodius vicus of recirculation back to Autarch Citadel and Environs."